dguo/dannyguo.com/content/blog/what-i-learned-by-relearning-html.md

 It was easy to feel confident with HTML after doing web development for several years, but I found plenty of value in going back to learn it in a more rigorous manner.
-While I still think learning by doing is highly effective, this experience has made me want to go back and learn other things with a bottom up approach.
+While I still think learning by doing is highly effective, this experience has made me want to go back and relearn other things with a bottom up approach.